Approximation Dynamics: Simplicial Dynamical Systems

-We will identify a simplex $s$ of $K$ with the subcomplex consisting of all of the faces of $s$.
+We will identify a simplex $s$ of $L$ with the subcomplex consisting of all of the faces of $s$.

-If $K^*$ and $K$ are triangulations of $X$, we call $K^*$ a \emph{subdivision} of $K$ if every simplex of $K$ is a union of simplices of $K^*$ and so is a subcomplex of $K^*$.
-In that case, we let $J : K^* \to K$ denote the inclusion relation:
+If $L^*$ and $L$ are triangulations of $X$, we call $L^*$ a \emph{subdivision} of $L$ if every simplex of $L$ is a union of simplices of $L^*$, forming a subcomplex of $L^*$.
+In that case, we let $J : L^* \to L$ denote the inclusion relation:

-Notice that $J$ is a surjective relation, i.e. $Dom(J) = K^*$ and $Dom(J^{-1})$ $ = K$.
-If no simplex of $K^*$ meets two disjoint simplices of $K$ then we call $K^*$ a \emph{proper subdivision} of $K$.
-Clearly, if $K^*$ is a proper subdivision of $K$ then any subdivision of $K^*$ is a proper subdivision of $K$.
+Notice that $J$ is a surjective relation, i.e. $Dom(J) = L^*$ and $Dom(J^{-1})$ $ = L$.
+If no simplex of $L^*$ meets two disjoint simplices of $L$ then we call $L^*$ a \emph{proper subdivision} of $L$.
+Clearly, if $L^*$ is a proper subdivision of $L$ then any subdivision of $L^*$ is a proper subdivision of $L$.